cmjt/ascr/inst/shiny-examples/ascr/text/ascr.md

-Animal abundance and density are often variables of particular interest in ecology.
-Wildlife surveys that use either passive acoustic or visual detection of animals using remote detectors are becoming increasingly widespread, though obtaining estimates of population size from these can be challenging.
-One particular class of methods known as spatially explicit capture-recapture has shown promise, and there has been a recent surge in related methodological development.

 SECR methods account for heterogeneity in detection probabilities across individuals due to spatial effects; the closer an individual is located to a detector, the more likely it is to be detected.
 Information about